plinss/acmebot/README.rst

 generate backup private keys,
-generate custom Diffie-Hellman parameters, install certificate and key files, reload services associated to the certificates, update TLSA records, and retrieve current Signed Certificate Timestamps (SCTs) from configured certificate transparency logs.
+generate custom Diffie-Hellman parameters, install certificate and key files, update TLSA records, retrieve current Signed Certificate Timestamps (SCTs) from configured certificate transparency logs, retrieve OCSP staples, reload services associated to the certificates, and perform configured certificate installation verification.

 Each subsequent run will ensure that all authorizations remain valid, check if any backup private keys have passed their expiration date,